docpad-archive/documentation/community/roadmap.html.md

 ## Unscheduled

-- Asynchronous documents
-	- Could specify `async: true` in the meta data, and call `@next(err)` for completion

 - Authentication Plugin
 	- Uses GitHub for authentication, validates email address against `package.json` maintainers
 	- Login window trigger by `ctrl/cmd+shift+l`

-- c9.io Support
-	- Plugins as npm packages (actually published)
-	- c9.io detection in the quickstart to provide alternative instructions
-	- use npm module instead of spawn (nice to have)

 - Front-End Administration Plugin
 	- Support adding and removing of resources